 Microbial infection is often recorded as a causative agent in implant failure.
 CBD has demonstrated the inhibition of pathogenic microbial species, limiting the potential chance of microbial infections, increasing the chance of implant success [25, 26].
 Further mitigation to implant rejection is presented through the potential for CBD to reduce excess inflammation, limiting the chance of implant rejection.
 The anti-inflammatory properties of CBD have been established with [27] suggesting nuclear factor-κβ transcription inhibition (NF-κβ) as the main mechanism.
 Additionally, [28] demonstrated the anti-inflammatory of CBD suggesting a 50-65% decrease in neutrophils recruitment.

 Therefore, we took the novel approach of combining the potential of WPI as a delivery vehicle for hydrophobic substances with the bone regenerative potential of hydrophobic CBD, synthesizing WPI/CBD hydrogels.
 The investigation sought to evaluate any potential for WPI/CBD in bone regenerative medicine and to add to the understanding of WPI to deliver hydrophobic, small molecule to treat chronic pathologies.
 The analysis and potential of the WPI/CBD hydrogel was analysed by immersion in a pH 7 solution, a pH consistent with an osteogenic environment, and evaluation of the hydrogel swelling characteristics.
-Secondary, mechanical compression testing was conducted to ascertain any potential influence on the Young’s Modulus of the WPI hydrogels by the addition of CBD.
+Secondary, mechanical compression testing was conducted to ascertain any potential influence on the Young’s modulus of the WPI hydrogels by the addition of CBD.
 Release profiling was conducted to analyse the WPI potential of CBD release in a pH7 environment from the hydrogels.
-Finally, MC3T3-E1 were utilised to analyse the potential of WPI/CBD hydrogels to promote cellular differentiation and cellular functioning.
+Finally, MC3T3-E1 pre-osteoblasts were utilised to analyse the potential of WPI/CBD hydrogels to promote cellular differentiation and cellular functioning.

 2. Results and Discussion